-What is Microaggression?
+What is a Microaggression?

-Examples of Microaggression include;
+Examples of Microaggression include:

 - Microassault (Intentional)- Explicit derogations characterised primarily by a verbal or nonverbal attack meant to hurt the intended victim through name calling, avoidant behaviour, or purposeful discriminatory practices.